xpack/xpack-build-box/macos/README.md

 - https://curl.haxx.se/download/curl-7.64.0.tar.bz2

-## Obsolete Homebrew solution
+## Deprecated Homebrew solution

+The first version of the macOS XBB used Homebrew, but it was soon discovered that Homebrew was not designed to facilitate the version locking required by XBB, because changes to the Ruby core are quite often, sometimes incompatible, and support for older macOS versions, like 10.10, was discontinued.

 ### Patches

-**This step should normally not be needed**, but on some system versions and/or Homebrew versions, the Homebrew build fails with an error related to the system header `/usr/include/dispatch/object.h`, which has a bug, one of the definitions is available only for Objective-C, and not for C.
+**Normally this step should not be needed**, but on some system versions and/or Homebrew versions, the Homebrew build fails with an error related to the system header `/usr/include/dispatch/object.h`, which has a bug, one of the definitions is available only for Objective-C, and not for C.